elishacloud/Silent-Hill-2-Enhancements/README.md

 ### Features
 Below is a list of features:

+ * The [Widescreen Fix](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/sh2) runs the game in widescreen to fit any sized monitor appropriately and fixes other inherit game bugs.
+ * The [Nemesis2000 Fog Fix](http://ps2wide.net/pc.html#sh2) which makes the game's fog closer resemble the PlayStation 2's version which is considered the best
  * Dynamically updates SH2 memory with correct index locations for the SFX from the `sddata.bin` file (required if you are using a modified version of the `sddata.bin` file)
- * The [Nemesis2000 Fog Fix](http://ps2wide.net/pc.html#sh2) which makes the game's fog closer resemble the PlayStation 2's version which is considered the best
  * ASI loader to load custom libraries with the file extension .asi into the game using [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader)
  * Conversion of Direct3D 8 (d3d8.dll) to Direct3D 9 (d3d9.dll) using [d3d8to9](https://github.com/crosire/d3d8to9)
  * Disables the CD check